steveshogren/hugo-blog/content/post/purity-is-good-design.md

 is silly.
 You and your coworkers all have access to the code, they can do _anything they want_.

-For example, that getter that "protects" the field from write access could easily be changed to set it to ```null``` every time.
+For example, a getter that "protects" a field from write access could easily be changed to set it to ```null``` every time.

-## An brief rant about getters and setters
+## A brief rant about getters and setters

 If anything should serve as an example of misapplied encapsulation, let me present the following "best practice".